Spontaneous quantization of the Yang--Mills gradient flow: Discussion: Emerging Quantum World

 \section{Discussion: Emerging Quantum World}

-We have identified two exact quantum solutions emerging from a classical gradient flow in arbitrary non-Abelian gauge theories.
-In principle, these solutions can describe confined gauge fields and quarks in Quantum Chromodynamics (QCD).
+We have identified two \emph{exact} quantum solutions emerging from a \emph{classical} gradient flow in arbitrary non-Abelian gauge theories.
+In principle, these solutions can describe confined gauge fields and quarks in QCD.

-This is not conventional QCD, as we consider the pure gradient flow without the addition of random forces.
-Adding stochastic noise to the gradient of the Yang--Mills (YM) action yields the Langevin equation for the quantized field theory.
-The fixed point of this Langevin process corresponds to the functional integration with Gibbs weight—i.e., the exponential of the YM action.
+This is \emph{not} conventional QCD: we study the pure gradient flow, without adding stochastic forces.
+Adding white noise to the gradient of the Yang--Mills (YM) action yields the Langevin equation for the \emph{quantized} field theory; the fixed point of that stochastic process reproduces the functional integral with Gibbs weight $\exp{-S_{\mathrm{YM}}}$.

-The amplitude of the stochastic noise in the Langevin equation is proportional to the bare coupling constant, which vanishes inversely with the logarithm of the ultraviolet cutoff (or with the inverse lattice spacing in lattice YM theory).